Equivariant formality of the isotropy action on $\mathbb{Z}_2\oplus \mathbb{Z}_2$-symmetric spaces: A criterion for equivariant formality

-Clearly, the algebra generators of $H^*(\B G)$ correspond to its rational homotopy groups.
-That is, the condition from the assertion guarantees that also in the model of the Borel construction the same $(\rk G-\rk K)$-many generators of $H^*(\B G)$ map to zero.
+Recall that the algebra generators of $H^*(\B G)$ correspond to its rational homotopy groups; the same is true for $G$, and elements are just related by a degree shift.
+That is, the condition from the assertion guarantees that also in the model of the Borel construction, possibly up to isomorphism, there are $(\rk G-\rk K)$ generators of $H^*(G)$ mapping to zero under the differential.

-Now by construction of the model of the total space as a (minimal) relative Sullivan model the fibre inclusion is modelled by the projection
+Now by construction of the model of the total space as a (minimal) relative Sullivan model, the fibre inclusion is modelled by the projection

 (where we divide by the base $H^*(\B K)$ encoding the action).